 A "substantial defect" is a problem covered by the warranty that impairs the car's use, value, or safety, like faulty brakes or steering.
 Minor defects such as loose radio knobs and door handles don't meet the legal definition of "substantial defect."
 As with most legal definitions, the line between a "minor" and a "substantial" defect isn't always clear.
 Some not-so-obvious conditions, such as defective paint jobs or horrible smells, have been found to be substantial defects.

-In all states, the substantial defect must occur within a certain period of time (usually one or two years) or within a certain number of miles (usually 12,000 or 24,000).
+In all states, the substantial defect must occur within a certain period of time or within a specific number of miles.
 The defect must not be caused by abuse.

 You must allow the dealer or manufacturer to make a "reasonable" number of attempts to fix a substantial problem before your car is considered to be a lemon.
-Usually, you must meet one of the following standards to be protected under your state's lemon law:
+Usually, you must meet one of the following standards to be protected under a state lemon law:

 If your car meets the lemon law requirements for your state, you have the right to obtain a refund or replacement car from the manufacturer.
 Although the process for getting this relief is different in each state, in all states, you must first notify the manufacturer of the defect.
 If you're not offered a satisfactory settlement, most states require you to go to arbitration before going to court.

 Manufacturers use a number of different arbitration programs.
 In many cases, the manufacturer will select the program for you.
 If you're given the opportunity to choose, you'll probably do better if you choose a state consumer protection agency program rather than a manufacturer's in-house program or a private arbitration program.

 Consumers who provide substantial documentation and evidence tend to do better than those with little evidence to support their claims.
 The types of documentation that can help include:

 It's important to take the process seriously and be as prepared as possible.